 I had a weird experience this week.
 I was driving to northern PA for an overnight camping/hiking excursion and listening to a newly discovered podcast.
 These two ladies are talking about prayer, love, healing, free will, and lots of other things.
 It all seemed reasonable enough but after about 10 minutes I was feeling kind of irritated by the program and wasn’t sure why.
-Neither one was particularly clear in their communication.
-There were lots of half-thoughts and general statements being thrown out there (which drives me completely bonkers), but overall I was tracking with what they were trying to say.
-I decided to stick it out, but after another 15 minutes or so I couldn’t take it any more.
+Neither participant was particularly clear in their communication.
+There were lots of half-thoughts and general statements being thrown out there (which drives me completely bonkers).
+Overall I was tracking with what they were trying to say so I decided to stick it out a little longer.
+But after another 15 minutes I couldn’t take it any more.
 I realized that I was completely confused and frustrated by the conversation and shut it off.

 She likes to walk around shopping places just “sending the vibration of love” to everyone for fun.

 She only sends out love so that is all she sees and receives back from the world.

 Others may hear a comment from a store clerk and say “that’s the rudest thing I’ve ever heard” but SHE didn’t read it that way.
 It sounded perfectly normal to her.

 People get back what they put out and she only puts out love as well as some peace and other high-vibration energy.
 Nothing negative.
 Ever.
 So she never gets anything negative back.